ammonshepherd/notes/basic-lamp-server.md

 * Install Vagrant: https://docs.vagrantup.com/v2/installation/index.html
 * Set up a CentOS image: https://docs.vagrantup.com/v2/getting-started/index.html
     * Edit the 'Vagrant' file to use 'chef/centos-6.6' instead of 'hashicorp/precise32'
-    * Also uncomment the line to forward port 80 on the VM to the localhost 8080
+    * Also add the following line to use a dedicated local IP
-        * `  config.vm.network "forwarded_port", guest: 80, host: 8080`
+        * `config.vm.network "private_network", ip: "192.168.33.30"`

 # Install Apache, PHP, MySQL, and other packages as needed
 * Get the RPMForge repo